georchestra/georchestra/doc/build.md

 ```
 ... where ```moduleX``` can be one of: ```analytics```, ```cas```, ```catalogapp```, ```downloadform```, ```extractorapp```, ```geonetwork```, ```geofence```, ```geoserver```, ```geowebcache```, ```header```, ```ldapadmin```, ```mapfishapp```, ```proxy```.

-As a result of the build process, your artifacts should be copied into the subfolders of the ```~/.m2/repository/org/georchestra/``` directory.
+As a result of the build process, you should find the geOrchestra artifacts into the subfolders of the ```~/.m2/repository/org/georchestra/``` directory.

 Are you having problems with the build ?
 Please have a look at our [continuous integration](https://sdi.georchestra.org/ci/job/georchestra-template/).
 If it builds and yours doesn't, the error is probably on your side.